 Prerequisite: Chemistry 201 and Chemistry 201L, each with a grade of "C" or better, or equivalent.

 Corequisite: Completion of or concurrent enrollment in Chemistry 231L with a grade of "C" or better, or equivalent.

-Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Level R6 and W6 or English 105 with a grade of "C" or better, or equivalent.
+Advisory: English 101 or English 105, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.

-This course is the first semester of a one-year course in Organic Chemistry.
+This course is the first semester of a one-year course in organic chemistry.
 Major themes include, but are not limited to, bonding, molecular structure, isomerism, conformational analysis, nomenclature, reaction mechanisms, and synthesis.
-An emphasis is placed on the reactions of aliphatic compounds such as alkanes, cycloalkanes, alkenes, alkynes, alkyl halides, and alcohols.
-The organic chemistry literature, and spectral interpretation using techniques such as infrared and nuclear magnetic spectroscopies, are introduced to support the above topics.
-This course is designed for undergraduates pursuing a degree in the chemical sciences, training in chemical technology, and other transfer students who need organic chemistry as part of the formal preparation for their major; for example, molecular biology, premedical, predental, and pharmacy.
-(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 130, 130L and 231, 231L combined: maximum credit, one course (with lab).
+Emphasis is placed on the reactions of aliphatic compounds, such as alkanes, cycloalkanes, alkenes, alkynes, alkyl halides, and alcohols.
+Organic chemistry literature and spectral interpretation using techniques, such as infrared and nuclear magnetic spectroscopies, are introduced to support the above topics.
+This course is designed for students pursuing a degree in the chemical sciences or training in chemical technology, as well as other transfer students who need organic chemistry as part of preparation for majors, such as molecular biology, premedical, predental, and pharmacy.
+(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 130, 130L and 231, 231L combined: maximum credit, one course (with lab); C-ID CHEM 160S (CHEM 231, 231L, 233, 233L).